dssoc/dssoc.github.io/course.md

 ### OVERVIEW OF CLASS FORMAT

 Each week, there will be two lectures that average 10-30 minutes each.
 One of these lectures will be about a social science topic (e.g. political polarization or public health), and the other is designed to introduce you to the programming you need to learn to complete the lab assignment for that week.
 There are also required readings for each week that build upon the content in the lectures, and help introduce you to the material you need to learn for the labs.
 The lab assignments do not always line up with the content of the social science lectures; instead, the goal is to introduce both social science and coding gradually/incrementally.
+In order to help you prepare for our substantive discussions about each social science topic, there are weekly "discussion questions" posted on the course website.

 ***Required Readings***
 <br/>